vmanjunath13/myprojects/README.md

 # Emperical evaluation of Distributed key-value systems - contains source code for Memcached, MongoDB, Riak system
 # Converter App - An Andriod application which can be used to convert Miles to Kilometers and vice versa
 # MutliNotes App - An Android application which can be used to create, edit, save notes
+# Data Science Folder
+# Guided_Project.ipynb - Profitable App Profiles for the App Store and Google Play Markets.
+Our goal for this project is to analyze data to help our developers understand what type of apps are likely to attract more users.¶